gburgyan/go-ctxdep/Readme.md

 # Features

 The basic feature of the go-ctxdep module is to provide a simple way to access needed dependencies away from where those dependencies were created.
 It provides ways of putting dependencies, which are simply instances of objects that can be pulled out later, into the context that is already there, then accessing them simply afterward.
 For objects that may be more costly to produce, dependencies can be represented by generators that are called when they are first referenced.
 In cases where it is known that an expensive dependency is needed, you can mark the generator to run immediately which will fire off the generator in a background goroutine to be able to give it as much of a head start as possible.
+Additionally, you can also have a layer of caching on top of the generator so that the generator is only called once until the cache expires.

 It builds on top of the existing `context.Context` features of Go offering some user-friendly features.
 What it doesn't do is try to offer a full dependency injection framework.
 It simply allows a flexible set of objects to be stored in the context.